- About Us

 It’s meant for those who need more attention and guidance than a typical outpatient program as well as require the flexibility to carry on with their daily lives.
 Importantly, the methods and modalities employed in an IOP program are the same ones used for inpatient care.

 What to Expect at an NJ Intensive Outpatient Program

 Deciding to commit to treatment is a monumental step and arguably one of the largest hurdles to clear on the way to creating a lasting sobriety.
 It’s genuinely tough to recognize and acknowledge that you need help, so simply getting to that stage is to be applauded.

 What comes next is figuring out the best course of action for you.
-Each person is singular and it follows that their addiction is equally distinctive, therefore what works for someone else, may not work for you.
+Each person is singular and it follows that their addiction and mental health struggles are equally distinctive, therefore what works for someone else, may not work for you.

 Whether you’re entering an intensive outpatient program for depression in NJ, for substance abuse or another issue altogether, what you can expect is a customized treatment plan built around your needs.

-Most commonly, our IOP treatment for mental health is rooted in the evidence-based method of psychotherapy aka talk therapy where you participate in both group and individual sessions with counselors and therapists trained to help you uncover the root of your addiction.
+Most commonly, our IOP treatment for mental health is rooted in the evidence-based method of psychotherapy aka talk therapy where you participate in both group and individual sessions with counselors and therapists trained to help you uncover the root of your addiction and mental illnesses.

 Those individual and group sessions are the hallmark of our program as well.

 At Relevance Recovery, our IOP program in New Jersey is shaped by what would be most advantageous for you, no cookie-cutter, blanket solutions.
 Before you do a single session of our intensive outpatient in NJ, we’ll design a treatment plan that is centered on what will benefit you the most.